fglock/Perlito/README-howto-release.md

 * BUG - "cpan-v6/ChangeLog" is not updated automatically

 * BUG - the README files are not included in the cpan distribution

+* BUG - version number in src5/lib/Perlito5/Java/JavaxScript.pm is not updated automatically